tystan/textwrang/README.md

 Firstly thank you to Bare Bones Software for making TextWrangler available as a free version of their [BBedit](http://www.barebones.com/products/bbedit/) text editor.
 Even the documentation for the free version is pretty great.

 I have used many websites to understand how AppleScripts work and used some other websites that have provided AppleScripts that are made for TextWrangler.
-To the best of my memory and retrospective searching, thank you to these websites:
+To the best of my memory and retrospective searching, thank you to the following:
-* [Jean Thioulouse](http://pbil.univ-lyon1.fr/JTHome/SendSelToR.txt) that first alerted me to TextWrangler and AppleScripts
+* The code written by [Jean Thioulouse](http://pbil.univ-lyon1.fr/JTHome/SendSelToR.txt) first alerted me to executing AppleScripts in TextWrangler
 * [Benjamin Waldie](http://www.mactech.com/articles/mactech/Vol.21/21.07/WorkingWithText/index.html) has an excellent run-through of manipulating text in AppleScripts
 * [`rupa`](https://github.com/rupa/applescript) for the shell script to extract source code from `.scpt` files